Ollagüe: Name

 The original Aymara name of the volcano was Ullawi.
 It is derived from Aymara ullaña to see, to look at, to watch, and wi which is a nominalizing suffix to indicate a place, thus "viewpoint".

 The common name is Ollagüe.
 (Note: The ll in classical Spanish corresponds to the sound /es/ which matches the Aymara pronunciation (though today most Spanish speakers pronounce it /es/).
 The g in the name was inserted because using an intervocalic /es/ consonant is foreign to classical Spanish and the closest approximation is /es/ (gü).
 The rendering of the vowels as o and e rather than u and i derives from the fact that Andean languages (including Aymara) generally do not distinguish between the vowel sounds /es/ and /es/, as well as /es/ and /es/, so the precise sounds can vary by speaker.)
 Other alternate names are Oyague, Ollagua and Oyahué.

 Geography and geomorphology

 Ollagüe straddles the border between Chile and Bolivia, with most of the edifice lying on the Bolivian side.
 The Chilean portion lies in the commune of Ollague, in the El Loa province of the Antofagasta Region, while the Bolivian segment lies in the Potosi department.
-Towns and human sites close to Ollagüe are Amincha, Buenaventura, Cosca, El Chaco, Ollague and Santa Rosa, and the main road of Ollagüe runs along the western foot of the volcano.
+Towns and human sites close to Ollagüe are Amincha, Buenaventura, Cosca, El Chaco, Ollague and Santa Rosa.
+Ollagüe has a railway station, and the main road of Ollagüe runs along the western foot of the volcano.
 The first documented ascent was in 1888.
 The mountain reportedly can be climbed from the eastern side.
 The occurrence of warning signs about minefields has been reported.